pusher/pusher-http-laravel/README.md

 ## Documentation

 There are other classes in this package that are not documented here.
-This is because the package is a Laravel wrapper of [the official Pusher package](https://github.com/pusher/pusher-php-server).
+This is because the package is a Laravel wrapper of [the official Channels package](https://github.com/pusher/pusher-php-server).

 ## License